anronuay/MS4-kickz/README.md

 -   [W3C Markup Validator](https://validator.w3.org/#validate_by_input) - Only errors received, were relating to the Jinja syntax.
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/anronuay/MS4-kickz/blob/master/readme-docs/w3c-css.validator.png)
 -   [JS Hint Version 2.12.0](https://jshint.com/)
 -   [PEP8 online](http://pep8online.com/) - Used Black to format my Python code, to ensure as much of the code is PEP8 compliant.
 Any remaining issues were left unresolved to ensure the app would remain functioning.
+The following git command was used in the terrminal, 'flake8 --ignore=I201,E501,F401,F841,F403,E402 --exclude=__init__.py', to help identify the relevant issues.

 ### Testing User Stories from User Experience (UX) Section